Open-Transactions/protocol-docs/spec/NotaryMessages.md

 Attributes:

-* `AssetTypeID`: Identifier.
+* `assetTypeID`: Identifier.
 Hash of the AssetContract.

 Elements: